 Also, the lack of certainty regarding the authorship does not at all translate into the loss of the documents’ immense historical significance.
 It’s the Essenic authorship theory as well as other studies built upon that theory that are being questioned, not the antiquity or authenticity of the documents themselves.
 The Dead Sea Scrolls are still works of antiquity containing the only known surviving copies of the Hebrew religious texts dated to the second century BC.
 In light of this, the question should be, “Who, then, wrote these documents?” not, “Okay, so how do we dispose of this worthless fraudulent junk?”
 These documents are still priceless regardless of who wrote them; they’re still worth studying.
 In my opinion, now that the long-held theory has been more vehemently challenged, things are only getting to be more fun.

-By the way, you are indeed reading a food blog.
+By the way, you are indeed on a cooking website.

 Moving on to, believe it or not, a somewhat related topic — you know how restaurants often put Tater Tots, Mac & Cheese, and chicken nuggets on kids’ menus here in the US.
 In Thailand, American Fried Rice (ข้าวผัดอเมริกัน) was like one of those kids-friendly dishes which I, as a wee Bangkokian, ate quite a bit of.

-All sources credible and dubious (including Wikipedia whence all truths originate) unanimously state that American Fried Rice was invented in Thailand by the locals during the Vietnam War when a few areas in the country were temporary homes to a large number of US military personnel.
 As far as I know, the story of its genesis has never been penned and canonized, so nobody really knows for sure.
+Many dubious sources state that American Fried Rice was invented in Thailand by the locals during the Vietnam War when a few areas in the country were temporary homes to a large number of US military personnel.
 A couple of 8-year-olds could have thought it up for all I know.
 But since silence is awkward, I decided to come up with a story which, though hovers between apocryphal and downright heretical, doesn’t seem entirely implausible.
 It goes thus.

 Three cooks were having a little pow-wow on how to concoct a dish that would cater to the needs of the American clientele many of whom, they noticed, walked around with an imaginary 10-foot pole with which they would not touch the local favorite fermented fish dips.
 Day 1, the three cooks conferred amongst themselves and determined that the most cost-effective way to create this new dish would be to combine “American” ingredients with the most prominent and the cheapest local crop.
 It wasn’t until Day 2 when they came to realize that this was a no-brainer.
 Rice, of course.

 Day 3, Cook A asked the group to identify what it was that Americans liked to eat a lot.
 Chicken, said Cook B. He didn’t waste any time coming up with that answer.
-Cook C nodded slowly in agreement, sharing to the group his observation that several Americans he met seemed to think everything tasted like chicken.
+Cook C nodded slowly in agreement, sharing to the group his observation that the ones he’d met seemed to think everything tasted like chicken.
 On Day 4, the group then decided on chicken.
 Not just chicken.
 Fried chicken.

-Gleeful, the three cooks gave each other a Thai equivalent of the American congratulatory fist bump, which is to say they did nothing (for, you see, we don’t do fist bumps).
+Gleeful, the three cooks gave each other a Thai equivalent of the American congratulatory fist bump, which is to say they did nothing (for, you see, we don’t have anything equivalent to a fist bump).
 The finished dish comprised a big scoop of raisin-studded and ketchup-flavored fried rice with a fried egg perched on top, a fried chicken drumstick, pan-seared ham slices, hot dog “blossoms” (because the Thai people have a tendency to turn everything into flowers be it cookies or fruits and vegetables), and some vegetable garnish.